JorgeNavarro-Programmer/Validation-Hibernate/README.md

 ## Introduction
-**Validation** is my project in which I am using hibernate validation and I am creating a new validations.
+**Validation** is my project in which I am using hibernate validation and I am creating a new type of validations.

 ## How to make new validation